ArthurAtangana/blackjack-simulation/scripts/scripts.md

 # Scripts
+## dealer_test
+Tests the entire dealer component, as per the experimental strategy description.

+## challenger_test
+Tests the entire challenger component, as per the experimental strategy description.

 ## hand_cumulative
 Tests the hand component with a cumulative input, as per the first test in the experimental strategy description.